- Good customer support

 - Limited features

 - Limited integrations

 Need a better way to get your “finances in sync”?
 That’s exactly what FINSYNC is aiming to do.

-While the software still shines in the payment department, it seems the company is shifting away from being a one-stop-shop accounting solution and instead is focusing on being an all-encompassing cash flow management software.
-With FINSYNC, you have the standard accounting capabilities and features you’d expect as well as cash flow projections, analytics, and even financing.
+While the software still shines in the payment department, it seems the company is shifting away from its original focus and instead is focusing on being an all-encompassing cash flow management software.
+With FINSYNC, you have the standard accounting capabilities and features you’d expect, as well as cash flow projections, analytics, and even financing.
 The unique part of FINSYNC’s financing solution is that you can see exactly how a potential loan will affect your cash flow.

-Since our last review, the company has restructured its pricing plans so that there is no longer built-in payroll and time tracking, and you have to pay extra for project management as well.
-But, although these add-ons can add up, the software is much less expensive than before.
-Cloud-based accounting programs with built-in payroll seem to be a thing of the past (Xero made the same change in 2018), so I don’t hold this against FINSYNC.
+Since our last review update in September of 2020, the company has restructured its pricing plans so that there is no longer built-in payroll and time tracking, and you have to pay extra for project management.
+Although these add-ons can raise the cost, the software is much less expensive than before.
 However, there are also other areas where FINSYNC drops the ball.
-With limited integrations, no invoice customizations, and no mobile apps, FINSYNC still has a way to go before it can compete with big names such as QuickBooks and Xero.
+With limited integrations, no invoice customizations, and no mobile apps, FINSYNC still has a ways to go before it can compete with big names such as QuickBooks and Xero.

-That being said, FINSYNC isn’t trying to compete with QBO and Xero — instead, the software is designed for businesses looking to manage their cash flow and accounting simultaneously.
-FINSYNC offers some incredibly unique features that you simply won’t find anywhere else.
-The company has a payment lockbox, bill pay, advanced cash flow management, and business trend analytics.
+That said, FINSYNC isn’t trying to compete with QBO and Xero — instead, the software is designed for businesses looking to manage their cash flow and accounting simultaneously.
+FINSYNC offers some incredibly unique features that you won’t find anywhere else, including a payment lockbox, bill pay, advanced cash flow management, and business trend analytics.
 Add unlimited users and good customer support to the mix, and FINSYNC could be a great option for some businesses.

 Read on to see if FINSYNC is right for you.